Experiencing Peace Of Mind CT

 With signed permission, you may opt-in to receive appointment reminders and notifications for appointment availability, cancellations, and/or last minute openings, if you are on a waiting list.

-For clients subscribed to a plan who wish to self-schedule an appointment outside the time interval your provider recommended, we suggest that you take advantage of your visits covered under your payment plan in any order you wish except the initial visit which is needed to establish care.
-This means that after the initial visit, you may elect to schedule a 15-minute follow-up and save a 45-minute or a 30-minute appointment for a time that you need to talk more than to go over treatment options or medication adjustments.
-Your provider will also advise you when to return and how long your next appointment will likely need to be.
+For clients subscribed to a plan who wish to self-schedule an appointment outside the recommended time interval, we suggest that you take advantage of your visits covered under your payment plan in any order you wish except the initial visit which is needed to establish care.

-It is strongly recommended that you schedule your next visit as soon as possible so that you won't have to wait long for your next session.
+It is recommended that you schedule your next visit as soon as possible to minimize the possibility for extended wait time for your next appointment.

 Routine Visits and Follow-ups

-Before each visit, you will likely be receiving short forms to fill out through your mental wellness portal regarding your responses to treatment, and any questions or concerns you want to address during your upcoming appointment.
+Before each visit, you may receive short forms to fill out regarding your responses to treatment, and any questions or concerns you want to address during your upcoming appointment.
 Completion of forms allows your provider to start your visit knowing what needs to be addressed.

 All established clients have access to online self-scheduling through your mental wellness portal.
 When you are scheduling an "office" visit, consider the time you need.
 New concerns, need to talk with the possibility for medication adjustments would require at a minimum a 30-minute appointment.
 Monitoring of medication changes, concerns about side effects, or script refills, a 15-minute appointment should suffice.

-We do not set a limit to the visit frequency if they are necessary and/or beneficial, but we will advise you to reduce them if we feel that your symptoms are well-controlled.
+We do not set a limit to the number of appointments if they are necessary and beneficial, but we will advise you to reduce them if we feel that your symptoms are well-controlled.
 Although we are not guided by insurance plans, we are guided by clinical guidelines and strong ethics.

 Similarly, your provider may feel that you need closer monitoring and more frequent visits than those covered under your subscription plan.
-Please anticipate the possibility for a minimum of monthly 15-minute "office" visits, weekly or biweekly psychotherapy, depending on the severity of your symptoms.
+Frequent "office" visits, weekly or biweekly psychotherapy may be necessary for symptoms that persist.
 Rates for additional visits are listed on our payment options page (applicable for subscribed clients only).

 Home Visits

 A home visit is not a regular service our practice offers.
-Although every effort will be made to meet your need for an in-person session, please be advised that it is a courtesy and it is not guaranteed that you will be seen at home at any point while under our care.
-If the possibility of a home visit is a determining factor for pursuing services with our practice, we might not be able to meet this expectation.
+Although every effort will be made to meet your need for an in-person session, please be advised that it is not guaranteed.
+The option may also become unavailable if not sustainable for the practice.
+If a home visit is a determining factor for pursuing services with our practice, we might not be able to meet this expectation.

 Home visits may cover a radius of no more than 40 minutes from your provider's location which is in West Hartford.
-If you would like to be seen in person and have any other house address within this distance, you may indicate it at the time of request for a home visit in your mental wellness portal.
+If you would like to be seen in person at a different address that may be within this distance, you may indicate it at the time of request for a home visit in your mental wellness portal.

-A home visit can be scheduled for 60-minute sessions only.
+A home visit can be scheduled for your initial evaluation and/or 60-minute sessions only.

-Home visits cannot be scheduled for psychotherapy-only sessions.
+Home visits cannot be scheduled for psychotherapy sessions.

 Home visits cannot be self-scheduled.